3 tips for supporting a teen who is experiencing a death

 Dialogue

 Supporting a teenager who has experienced the death of a loved one is a deeply compassionate and delicate process.
 It requires patience, empathy, and a willingness to listen without judgment.
 Understanding that grieving is a unique and individual journey for each teen is paramount.
 By offering them a safe and non-judgmental space to express their emotions, providing resources for professional help when needed, and involving them in decisions regarding memorializing or commemorating the deceased, we can help them navigate the complexities of grief.
-Ultimately, our unwavering support can empower them to heal, find solace, and gradually rebuild their lives while cherishing the memories of their loved one.
+Ultimately, our unwavering support can empower them to heal, find solace, and gradually rebuild their lives while cherishing the memories of their loved ones.